mnemnion/urbit/doc/reamde/Nock-to-nck.md

 This modifies our earlier formula: Rule 1 is the egress, resolving to Rule 0 or Rule 2.
 Rule 2 is the noun in question, with all the precompiled header rules on the left and the rest of the Nock on the right.

+That means that every time you are directed left on rule 2, you are in jet land, and you can cheat as much as you want, matching substrings willy-nilly, passing variables around, calculating swiftly and returning to ground.
+When you go right on Rule 2, you're in Nockville, execute accordingly.

+Nockdown is a format where left moves on Rule 2 are compressed into a format useful for the Nock interpreter, whereas right moves on Rule 2 are completely unrolled into bog-standard binary Nock.
+This is beyond the scope of this document and well past the point where it's worth being specific, without either getting some feedback from @cgyarvin or forking off.